gposingway/listeningway/README.md

 **Tuning (Optional):**

 * For most users, the default settings work great!
 If you want to fine-tune the audio analysis (like how sensitive beat detection is), you can use the built-in overlay UI (accessible through the ReShade menu) or edit the `Listeningway.json` file located in the same directory as the .addon file.
 More details on this in the section for developers below.
-* The overlay UI features an **Amplifier** slider.
-This multiplies all overlay visualizations and Listeningway_* uniforms (volume, beat, frequency bands, left/right volume) for enhanced visual feedback, but does not affect the underlying audio analysis.
+* The overlay UI features separate boost sliders for enhanced visual feedback (they do not affect underlying analysis):
+  - Volume Boost: scales overall volume and L/R uniforms.
+  - Bands Boost: scales frequency bands and beat uniforms.
+  - Direction Boost: scales directional intensity uniforms.

 <div align="center">